A Week of Great Stories: Library Media Specialist Francie Clinton

 Francie Clinton | April 27, 2012

-Editor’s note: This is the fifth and last in a special, week-long series on library programming for underserved, troubled teen populations, written by authors and a librarian who participated in the Great Stories CLUB.
+Editor’s note: This is the first in a special, week-long series on library programming for underserved, troubled teen populations, written by authors and a librarian who participated in the Great Stories CLUB .

 Last August, I learned that Hate List had been chosen for ALA’s Great Stories CLUB theme Second Chances.
 I was so thrilled about this, partly because the theme so perfectly fit what I believed the book to be about—healing and letting go of the past and moving forward into a bright future—but also because this program was going to be geared toward troubled teens.

 This was a big deal to me, because being a voice for troubled teens was what I’d originally intended to do with my life.
 I have a degree in psychology, and throughout college, I wanted to work with troubled teens—whether in a rehab, a mental health facility, or a juvenile detention center, I didn’t care.
 I’d grown up regularly visiting a loved one in all of those places.
 I watched her struggle with feeling isolated from the outside world, and with being seen mostly as a set of behaviors or a diagnosis, her dreams and thoughts and ideas not much taken into consideration.

 So how thrilled was I when I received an email from ALA asking if I’d be willing to visit two facilities that had taken part of the Great Stories CLUB grant!
 I was very excited to get to meet the teens who’d read my book, to hear their thoughts, and to reach out to them in the best way I know how—through writing.